jpabadir/pace-c/documentation/final-deliverables/software-implementation-update.md

 - MentorAccepted.test.js
 - MentorSuggested.test.js

-Despite manually testing to ensure functionality, the back-end could benefit in the future through unit testing via Jest.
+Despite manually testing to ensure functionality, the back-end could benefit in the future from unit testing via Jest.

 <br>